fbpx

 Life skills

 Life skills are as important to learn as the three R’s.
-The ability to sew, cook, drive, and wash laundry are all incredibly useful skills to have.
+The ability to sew, cook, drive, and wash laundry are all beneficial skills to have.
 Gardening also helps children in their daily lives in many ways.

 * Planting and caring for living plants will help your kids develop a sense of responsibility and good work ethic.

-* The ability to grow their own food boosts self-confidence while providing a useful skill.
+* The ability to grow their own food boosts self-confidence while providing a helpful skill.

-* Waiting for plants to sprout and be ready to harvest teaches patience, and the reward at the end reinforces the idea of deferred gratification.
+* Waiting for plants to sprout and be ready to harvest teaches patience, and the reward reinforces the idea of deferred gratification.

-* Growing and eating your own fruits and vegetables provides many great opportunities for discussions of nutrition and healthful eating.
+* Growing and eating your own fruits and vegetables provides many great opportunities for discussing nutrition and healthful eating.

 These are just a few of the many ways you can use your springtime gardening as a time of intentional learning.
 Think outside the box and see what other ideas you can come up with, and whatever you do, remember to have fun!